Risk management in the use of published statistical results for policy decisions: Introduction

-The discussion in this paper is based on a game-theoretic model of the interaction between a researcher and a policy implementer.
-It is a three-player sequential game.
+In order to overcome decision theory's limitations, the discussion in this paper is based on a game-theoretic model of the interaction between a researcher and a policy implementer.
+While knowledge of game theory is not required, the basic set up is given here for readers who are familiar.
+It is a sequential game.
 First, Nature selects a value for the effect of a policy.
 This value is unknown to the researcher and implementer.
-The researcher plays next by publishing an estimate of the policy effect.
-The researcher's choice of how to produce this estimate and, consequently, the reliability of the estimate depend on the researcher's type.
-The researcher's type is unknown to the implementer.
-There is a distribution of types from which the researcher's type is randomly selected.
+The researcher plays next by publishing an estimate of the policy effect that maximizes the expectation of the researcher's utility function (negative loss function; denoted by $v$).
+The utility function depends on the researcher's type.
+Therefore, the researcher's choice of how to produce the estimate and, consequently, the reliability of the estimate depend on their type.
+The researcher's type is unknown to the implementer, but is randomly selected from a distribution of types.
 The implementer may or may not have some estimate of this distribution.
-The implementer plays last by choosing which scale of implementation is the best response to the researcher.
+The implementer plays last by choosing which scale of implementation is optimal considering the policy's uncertain outcome and uncertain reliability of the effect estimate.

 Section \ref{sec:implementer_decision} of this paper gives a generic description of the decision problem faced by an implementer.
 Section \ref{sec:perf_guarantee} introduces the policy performance guarantee as a way to overcome an implementer's uncertainty about the reliability of results. \citet{smaldino_natural_2016} argue that such guarantees could be ``highly punitive to individual researchers'' (p.
 11), which is undesirable because ``even high-quality research will occasionally fail to replicate'' (p.
 12).
 Section \ref{sec:perf_guarantee} explains how researchers can manage this risk for high-quality statistical results of known reliability.
 Section \ref{sec:illustration} illustrates these ideas with a decision model for a policy with a binomial outcome.
 Section \ref{sec:discussion} discusses some limitations, implications, and extensions of these ideas.